TJohnson986/reading-notes/class-02.md

 1. The name must begin with a letter, dollar sign, or an underscore.
 Never a number.
 1. The name can contain letters, dollar sign, or underscore, but not a dash or period.
 1. Cannot use JavaScript keywords
 1. Variables are case sensitive.
 1. Use a name that describes what the variable stores.
 1. If the variable name uses more than one word, use camelCase

 An array is a special kind of variable that stores a list of values.
 You should consider using an array when working with a list or set of values that are related to each other.
+Values in arrays are accessed as if they are in a numbered list, starting with zero.

+#### Basic Loops and Decisions in JavaScript
+Decision making is broken down to either true or false.
+A condition is defined and evaluated, and depending on whether the reponse to that condition is true or false the path is determined.
+There are comparision operators that will compare two values,